Using Dimensions organization groups with the API¶

 This tutorial shows how use the organization groups in Dimensions (e.g. the funder groups) in order to construct API queries.

 The Dimensions team maintains various organization groups definitions in the main Dimensions web application.
-These groups are not available directly via the API, but since they are a simple list of GRID identifiers, they can be easily downloaded as a CSV file.
+These groups are not available directly via the API, but since they are a simple list of organization identifiers, they can be easily downloaded as a CSV file.
 Once you have a CSV file, it is possible to parse it with Python and use its contents in an API query.

 Outline